MSc Clinical Research Methods

 Bursaries - UK nationals only

-Each place is supported by a bursary to meet the programme fees of £10,000 (paid to the University) and full backfill paid to the student’s employer (NHS organisation).
+Each place is supported by a bursary to meet the programme fees of £10,000 (paid to the University) and full backfill paid to the student’s employer (NHS organisation), subject to funding from Health Education England (HEE)/National Institute for Health Research (NIHR).
 Please note: although this MSc is open to international applicants, the bursaries are only open to national applicants, as they are provided by a national scheme.

 Additional cost information